Capitalize the first word as commit message must be read like a sentence.

 [skip ci] prefix can be included in the commit message structure.
 For example:

-[skip ci] [<User Story ID>] As a user I can view the list of job positions # or [skip ci] [#<User Story ID>] As a user I can view the list of job positions
+[skip ci] [<User Story ID>] Add the list of job positions # or [skip ci] [#<User Story ID>] Add the list of job positions

 Later on, if there is a need to start a build back, simply use the Git command - amend to remove the